theREALdebater/eclat/doc/eclat/libraries.md

 universally unique name, which is a URN.

 A wrapped library cannot be modified.
-The [`eclat` command-line tool](../tools/eclat.md) allows an unwrapped library to be converted into a wrapped libary.
+The [`eclat` command-line tool](../tools/eclat.md) allows an unwrapped library to be converted into a wrapped library.
 All unused and inaccessible units are removed from the wrapped library; all references to the source files are removed.
 This is the only way to create a wrapped library (except for the generation of stub libraries, mentioned a little further on).